Whats in this section?

 - Any health and medical treatments you need

-Carers can also have an assessment of their needs and might be able to get support from the council to help them carry on caring.
+Carers are eligible for an assessment of their needs and might be able to get support from the council to help them carry on caring.
 Anyone who cares for someone with social care needs should have a carer’s assessment.

 Am I eligible for social care?

-You might be eligible for social care if your assessment finds that you can’t do some of the following things without help:
+You may be eligible for social care if your assessment finds you can’t do some of the following things without help:

 - Deal with personal hygiene

 - Manage toilet needs